YaraHussien1/Fast-Hotel-API/README.md

  * Why use composition?
       - We use composition because provides services for new software applications or Api´s.

- * Why did you choose these third parties?
+ * Why these third parties?
     - Easy to use.
     - More documentation.
     - Free keys.